girijapatil18/girijapatil18/README.md

 - 📫 How to reach me **girijapatil1018@gmail.com**

-- ⚡ Fun fact **- 🎭 Trained in Bharatanatyam dance and Carnatic music
+- ⚡ Fun facts about me
--                - 🎵 Playing veena for 11+ years
+-                  🎭 Trained in Bharatanatyam dance and Carnatic music
-             -   - ✍️ Poetry and prose writer on Instagram
+-                  🎵 Playing veena for 11+ years
-               - - 🏆 Second highest score in district for National Talent Search Examination**
+                   ✍️ Poetry and prose writer on Instagram 🏆 Second highest score in district for National Talent Search Examination**

 <h3 align="left">Connect with me:</h3>
 <p align="left">